JaredDjour/BubbleBuddy/lib/proposal.md

 High Scores will be displayed to the left of the playing-screen, while  Links to personal-sites and directions to the game will be displayed to the right.

-The playing-screen will show Bubble Buddy (a cute little dragon/dinosaur) running across a brick-road, with a blue sky and clouds in the background.
+The playing-screen will show Bubble Buddy (a cute little dragon/dinosaur) running across a -road, with a blue sky and clouds in the background.
 Enemies will appear as Bubble Buddy travels, which must either be evaded or neutralized.
 Game intensity/speed will increase as the game ensues.

 ## Techonologies Employed
 * Vanilla JavaScript for game logic